hesamkhanjani/crypto_grapher/README.md

 # encryption file
-You can encrypt the file with your own number.
+You can encrypt and decrypt the file with your own number.
 ## needs
 - Node.js(v20.14.0)
   - inquirer